 Delivering the right products fast can be challenging, certainly when there are many unknowns along the way.
 If you want to build products fast you need to be able to learn fast and efficiently.

 What are the practical concerns associated with running microservice systems?
 And what you need to know to embrace the power of smaller services without making things too hard?
 2

 User Experience is part of a collaborative, self-contained and balanced team that has all the necessary roles to be wholly responsible for building the right thing, and building the thing right.

 Configuration management is the foundation that makes modern infrastructure possible.
 Tools that enable configuration management are required in the toolbox of any operations team.

-Michael DeHaan, creator of Ansible, introduces the general-purpose IT automation system.
-He describes the tool’s guiding principles: simplicity, ease of use and maximum security.
-The philosophy behind its community is also discussed, including the importance of Ansible’s plugin-based model.
+Michael DeHaan, creator of Ansible, introduces the IT automation system, its guiding goals and the philosophy behind its community.
 Michael uses a simple but common scenario to demonstrate Ansible.

 John Kordyback explains why you should and how you can introduce Continuous Delivery into a typical enterprise, where dozens of systems adopted over the years generate massive complexity.
 4

 Andrew Phillips and Jenkins creator Kohsuke Kawaguchi review state-of-the-art plugins and solutions in the Jenkins ecosystem for achieving efficient, reproducible and secure delivery pipelines.
 3